-The Tucson Airport Authority is committed to ensuring the very best travel experience for passengers and visitors using Tucson International Airport.
+The Tucson Airport Authority is committed to ensuring passengers and visitors have a low-stress and smooth travel experience using Tucson International Airport.

 For Medical/Police Emergencies: Dial 911 from any courtesy phone or mobile phone to reach Tucson Airport Authority Police or Fire/EMT response.